The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 Undoubtedly, duties and taxes are a significant part of your international business strategy.
 You can’t just ignore it.

-Shopify Markets powerful features have made cross-border selling as easy as clicking a button.
+The powerful features of Shopify Markets have made cross-border selling as easy as clicking a button.
 But, the features slightly differ for merchants on Shopify and Shopify Plus.

 Common Features Made for Shopify & Shopify Plus Merchants